Oil Absorbent Granules and Absorbent Material

 | Floating use | Some floating granules available | Floating mats/booms ideal for water |

-Rule of thumb: use mats and rolls indoors where cleanliness, speed and reduced disposal costs matter; use granules for outdoor/rough surfaces and emergencies on roads.
+Rule of thumb: use mats and rolls indoors where cleanliness, speed, and reduced disposal costs matter; use absorbent granules for oil spills on outdoor or rough surfaces and during roadside or emergency spill situations.

 Oil spill kits in daily use